manasa-susirla/NoteIt-AndroidApp/README.md

 ===================================

 This app displays a list of notes and their related data that the user inputs.
-Used in a Udacity course in the Android Basics Nanodegree by Google.
+Practising Udacity course in the Android Basics Nanodegree by Google.

 Pre-requisites
 --------------